Zachary’s Army

 Email to RememberingZachary@gmail.com with a subject line of “Parole Hearing - Justin Kinne” I will then pass the letter along to OVA and they will get it to the parole board on our behalf.

 As soon as possible.
 As long as the parole board receives letters before their decision, that is fine.
-It would be best to to submit letters by the end of this year.
+It would be best to to submit letters by January 19.

-Justin will go before the parole board in February and the board’s decision will be made between March and May.
+Justin should go before the parole board in February and the board’s decision will be made between March and May.

 My family now.
 Zachary is always a part of our lives.